felix-zenk/onboardapis/README.md

 > As you may have noticed by now, the package always returns datetime or timedelta objects for time based values
 > and other values like distances, velocity, etc. in SI units,
 > so you have to convert to other units if you want to use values different from the SI units.
-> For convenience the ``onboardapis.units`` module has functions to convert between units.
+> For convenience the ``onboardapis.units`` module provides functions to convert between units.

 ---